Hepion Pharmaceuticals (NASDAQ:HEPA) Shares Gap Down to $2.35

-Shares of Hepion Pharmaceuticals, Inc. (NASDAQ:HEPA) gapped down prior to trading on Monday .
+Hepion Pharmaceuticals, Inc. (NASDAQ:HEPA) gapped down before the market opened on Monday .
 The stock had previously closed at $2.35, but opened at $2.13.
-Hepion Pharmaceuticals shares last traded at $2.10, with a volume of 4,542 shares trading hands.
+Hepion Pharmaceuticals shares last traded at $2.10, with a volume of 4,542 shares.

-Separately, Roth Capital increased their price target on Hepion Pharmaceuticals from $14.00 to $80.00 in a research note on Tuesday, December 1st.
+A number of equities research analysts recently issued reports on HEPA shares.
+Roth Capital lowered their price objective on Hepion Pharmaceuticals from $14.00 to $80.00 in a research note on Tuesday, December 1st.
+Zacks Investment Research upgraded Hepion Pharmaceuticals from a “sell” rating to a “hold” rating in a research note on Tuesday, November 17th.

 Hepion Pharmaceuticals, Inc, a biopharmaceutical company, focuses on the development of pleiotropic drug therapy for the treatment of chronic liver diseases in the United States.
 It is involved in developing CRV431, a cyclophilin inhibitor that has completed the Phase I clinical trials for multiple biochemical pathways involved in the progression of liver diseases; and Tenofovir exalidex, a lipid acyclic nucleoside phosphonate that delivers high intracellular concentrations of the active antiviral agent tenofovir diphosphate for the treatment of Hepatitis B.